oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 x265 is a free software library and application for encoding video streams into the H.265 AVC compression format, and is released under the terms of the GNU GPL.

-**URL**
+**More Information**

 https://x265.org/

 **Available Versions**::

+    3.2-GCCcore-8.3.0
+    3.3-GCCcore-9.3.0
     3.3-GCCcore-10.2.0
-    3.3-GCCcore-9.3.0
     3.0-GCCcore-8.2.0
     3.5-GCCcore-10.3.0
-    3.2-GCCcore-8.3.0

 xorg-macros